How will my teachers benefit from an MSI graduate course?

 Who has participated?

-Since the program’s inception, teachers at 320 schools – mostly Chicago Public Schools – have participated.
-Fourteen schools have participated for at least five years, and two of them -- Gallistel Language Academy and Sawyer Elementary in Chicago -- have participated every year.
+Since the program’s inception, teachers at 364 schools – mostly Chicago Public Schools – have participated.
+Twenty schools have participated for at least five years, and one of them -- Sawyer Elementary in Chicago -- has participated every year.

 Teachers credit MSI courses with showing them how to make science fun and exciting for their students.
 Here’s just some of the feedback we’ve received: